Strilanc/Strilanc.github.io/_posts/2015-08-01-Checking-a-Claimed-BQP-NP-Algorithm.md

 But we do have to pay for retries, so it doesn't.
 Postselection is not free.
 Quantum suicide is never the answer.

+# Update

+In response to the author's comments below, I made [a followup post](/quantum/2015/08/27/Simulating-a-Claimed-BQP-NP-Algorithm.html) that supports my conclusion by simulating the algorithm.